IoT-study-project/IoT-REST/README.md

 password - at least one number, one uppercase letter, one lowercase letter and one special character length from 8 to 32
 ## /login [POST] - deployed
-Signs in registered user, returns authorization token (JWT) - expires in 1h
+Signs in registered user, returns authorization token (JWT) - expires in 30 min
 ### Request body
 `{
   'username': username,